lennym/express-secure-cookie/README.md

 # express-secure-cookie

+An opinionated replacement for express' `res.cookie` method.

-Automatically detect whether to set secure flag in express `res.cookie` dependent on request protocol
+Automatically detects whether to set `secure` flag dependent on request protocol.
+Defaults `httpOnly` to true.

 ## Install